Even today it’s a familiar cry around Perth.

 Road trips are still popular but if you really want to appreciate everything the area has to offer – then the TRUE NORTH has all the bases covered.

 For a start you can forget about coping with traffic.
-Guests on our Adventure South-West itinerary join the TRUE NORTH in Esperance after a short flight from Perth.
+Guests on our Adventure South-West Cruise from perth join the TRUE NORTH in Esperance after a short flight from Perth.
 And right there the TRUE NORTH advantage continues.
 The TRUE NORTH is the perfect vehicle to discover the many islands of the Rechereche Archipelago and a highlight for sure, is opportunity to fly over stunning Lake Hillier in the ship’s helicopter.

 The TRUE NORTH’s adventure boats also provide a convenient option for those wishing to ‘wet a line’ or perhaps snorkelling for abalone might be on the agenda.

 And being on the TRUE NORTH really sets you apart when it comes time to visit the Bremer Canyon.